paulgeeleher/pRRophetic2/README.md

 **⚠️ Important: R 4.0+ Compatibility**
 This repository contains fixes for R 4.0+ compatibility issues that were present in the original package.

+Note that this github repository does not contain the data/ folder for this package because the data is too large to store on GitHub.
+Thus you cannot build this package from this repository.
+However the already build .tar.gz file is available for download from https://osf.io/5xvsg.
+This .tar.gz file will also contain the contents of the data/ folder.

 ## Key Features

 - **Drug Sensitivity Prediction**: Predict IC50 values for over 130 anti-cancer drugs